Updated May 29, 2023

-Internet of Things (IoT) is a technology of connected smart devices that has incremental use cases across industries.
-With the increasing use across various industries, it is becoming a necessity to define a common standard of IoT ecosystems.
-As a design standard, any IoT device comes with some common set of features like connectivity, analytics, endpoint management, etc. Let’s discuss the high-level feature maps of IoT devices.
+The Internet of Things (IoT) is a connected smart device technology with incremental use cases across industries.
+With the increasing use across various sectors, defining a common standard of IoT ecosystems is becoming necessary.
+As a design standard, any IoT device has common features like connectivity, analytics, endpoint management, etc. Let’s discuss the high-level feature maps of IoT devices.

 Features of Internet of Things (IoT)

 Any IoT device comes up with the following features: